Aasgarg777/CD-VI-T105/README.md

 This project aims to convert English text into an Abstract Syntax Tree (AST) using lexical parsing techniques.
 It supports both a Tkinter-based desktop GUI and a Flask-based web interface.

 ## Current Structure
-- 'Compiler' - Contains the combined project
+- 'Compiler' - Contains the combined final project
-- `gui/` — Contains desktop and web app interfaces.
-- `pos_tags/` — Text files for part-of-speech tagging.
-- Other scripts implement parsing and visualization logic.

 ## Features
 - Dual interface support: desktop (Tkinter) and web (Flask).